ManuelGehl/Titanic-Data-Analysis/README.md

 ***Figure 6*** *: Time line of maritime disasters from 1700 to 2023 with corresponding deaths.
 The Doña Paz and the fleet under Admiral Graves are the two largest events in terms of casualties, involving at least two ships.
 The sinking of the RMS Titanic is one of the biggest disasters, claiming 1,492 lives.
 However, had the Titanic been fully occupied, it would have been the deadliest single-ship disaster in history.*
 <br>

+## Conclusion
+The purpose of this study was to examine the factors that impacted survival rates on the Titanic, develop a machine learning model to predict survival, and compare the case of the Titanic to other maritime disasters that took place from the 18th to the 21st century.

+The analysis indicated that survival was significantly influenced by passenger class, fare cost, gender, age, the number of relatives on board, and the port of embarkation.
+Passengers in first class, those who paid higher fares, women, children, and individuals with a moderate number of relatives, specifically between 1 to 3, had a higher likelihood of survival.

+Several machine learning models were developed and fine-tuned, resulting in the top-performing models being the Support Vector Classifier (SVC), Gradient Boosting Classifier (GBC), and Multilayer Perceptron (MLP), with accuracies reaching up to 83.4% during model validation.
+On the test set, the models achieved a high level of accuracy, with the SVC performing better than the others at 78.2%.
+The models demonstrated significant predictive power, given the baseline accuracy of 61.6%.
+It is worth noting, however, that there is potential to improve the models further, considering that they have only been evaluated separately and not as an ensemble.

+The comparison of the Titanic disaster to other maritime disasters between the 18th and 21st centuries reveals that the sinking still ranks in the top 5% of such events in terms of casualties.
+If the Titanic had been fully occupied, it would have placed third, surpassed only by the Doña Paz and Admiral Graves' fleet disasters in terms of casualties.

 ## Literature